“There is a gully, that of Welchman Hall’s, that no one should omit to visit.” Rev J Moffat, 1866

 The tour is self-guided and takes about 30 to 45 minutes to walk, depending on your level of interest in the flora.

-The guide book (free with entry, unless you are joining the free tour) highlights over 50 plants and features in the gully.
+The guide book (free with entry, unless you are joining the guided tour at 1030 am Mon to Fri) highlights over 50 plants and features in the gully.
 Clear and informative signs further illuminate this very special place.

 GUIDED TOUR with the purchase of an adult ticket from Monday to Friday between November and April at 10.30am.